 - highlight to all concerned the unacceptable nature of the behaviour

 - create time to work with the pupil, parents / carers and relevant outside agencies, where necessary, to improve future behaviour and attitudes to learning.

 In cases of severe or persistently poor behaviour other strategies will be considered as an alternative to a Fixed Term Exclusion before a final decision is made by the Principal.
 A senior member of staff will meet with the pupil and parent / carer prior to re-admittance of the pupil in a Reintegration Meeting.
-The academy seeks to work in partnership with parents and carers.
-In all cases the reintegration of the student will follow the principles of restorative practice.
+The Academy seeks to work in partnership with parents and carers.
+In all cases the reintegration of the pupil will follow the principles of restorative practice.
 There may be occasions where a member of the Governing Body is asked to sit in on the Reintegration Meeting for serious issues or whereby persistent defiance occurs.

 Permanent exclusion is seen as a last resort when all other strategies have been used without a successful outcome (cumulative exclusion).
 In addition, occasionally, one off serious incidents may warrant a recommendation to the Governing Body for Permanent Exclusion.
 The Principal and The Governing Body ensure that they work within the statutory guidance (2012) when considering all pupil exclusions.